paulzerr/napview_beta/README.md

+--- major todo's:

+- fix python 3.13
+   - try specifying newest versions of things
+   - try installing only the required sub-bits of packages
+- test on different versions + windows
+- make docker

 # <i>napview</i>: real-time sleep scoring and analysis visualizer
 ### v0.1beta<br>
 ```napview``` is a powerful and user-friendly software for automatic sleep scoring in the sleep lab.
 It provides a real-time interface to machine learning tools for sleep data analysis.<br>